amabnl/amadeus-ws-client/docs/samples/pricepnr.rst

     );

-Price with given fare-family 'FLEX' for segment 1 and 2, and 'ECOFLEX' for segment 3 and 4:
+**Example:** Price with given fare-family 'FLEX' for segment 1 and 2, and 'ECOFLEX' for segment 3 and 4:

 .. code-block:: php